Updated: Mar 25

 Watercolours are the Linoleum of the art world, forgiving, easy to work with and looks great in kitchens... er...maybe only two of those are right.
 Lets plough on.
 If you feel up to it add another colour (I added orange) into the mix and let spread around with only the slightest of pushes, the water carries the paint in a lovely natural way.
 Minimum effort.

 Keep going.
 The blurring of the lines creates energy and life in your painting.
-Which is why this is such a good medium to work in for a beginner.
+This is why this is such a good medium to work in for a beginner.
 Be brave, let the colours run, cross over lines, experiment.
 Your art will thank you.

 Task: Colour in the dots.